-While most of the NVCA's 12,000 acres are considered wilderness or natural lands, our conservation areas provide a wide variety of recreational opportunities.
+While most of NVCA's 13,000 acres are considered wilderness or natural lands, our conservation areas provide a wide variety of recreational opportunities.

 Come hike, cycle, and cross-country ski our beautiful trails.
 Paddle and fish along the many branches of the Nottawasaga River.
 Get the kids in touch with nature through one of our special events.
 There really is something for everyone!

 Situated between Barrie and Angus, the Tiffin Centre for Conservation is home to the NVCA's Administration Centre, and the 300+ acre property is a four-season destination for environmental recreation and education.

 on the banks of the Nottawasaga River in the hamlet of Edenvale, this